 10 to Midnight is made with smooth commercialness but this hardly disguises a sado-sexual voyeurism behind the cheap morality, which only makes such an attitude doubly hypocritical.
 Bronson, as always, has both the physiognomy and expressiveness of a brick wall.
 It is also hard to believe that 10 to Midnight could come from J. Lee Thompson, the same director who also made the brilliant Cape Fear, a film that has become a template for a great many modern psycho-thrillers.
 It should also be pointed out that the title 10 to Midnight never actually refers to anything in the film.

 J. Lee Thompson’s other films of genre interest are:– the classic revenge psycho-thriller Cape Fear (1962), the occult film Eye of the Devil (1967), the Communist China spy thriller The Chairman/The Most Dangerous Man in the World (1969), Conquest of the Planet of the Apes (1972), Battle for the Planet of the Apes (1973), The Reincarnation of Peter Proud (1975), the Western The White Buffalo (1977) with Charles Bronson hunting a mythic buffalo, the slasher film Happy Birthday to Me (1981) and the adventure film King Solomon’s Mines (1985).
-Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940) and the bizarre time travel/adventure film Future Hunters (1986).
+Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940).